Updated time: Oct 04, 2021, 09:11 (UTC+03:00)

 Each month, compare the amount you plan to spend with the amount you've spent and calculate the difference to see how much you save.
 If you have negative money or just spend enough, attempt to figure out if there are any wasted, unreasonable amounts of money that you can adapt to next month.

-Fintech is understood as financial technology, with the latest applications of technology in the banking and finance sector.
-As part of the trend of Industrial Revolution 4.0 (Industry 4.0), Fintech has been bringing innovations and innovations that change the face of the traditional banking and financial system when switching to digital banking technology.
+Fintech is understood as financial technology, with the latest applications of technology in the payment and finance sector.
+As part of the trend of Industrial Revolution 4.0 (Industry 4.0), Fintech has been bringing innovations and innovations that change the face of the traditional payment and financial system when switching to digital payment technology.

 The Payment Institution License issued by the Central Bank of Lithuania is entirely owned by DNBC Financial Group.
 The Bank of Lithuania has granted us permission to conduct the Financial Activities specified in our License.
 With digital payments and remittances, DNBC Financial Group has become the preferred SWIFT transfer option for people and businesses all over Europe and the world.
 Individual consumers can also use Payment Mastercards to make online payments or withdraw cash from any ATM globally.